AlexanderJCS/TetrisConsole/README.md

 # TetrisConsole
 A Tetris clone in the console.

-**This only works in some compilers.
-The only compiler known to work so far is Visual Studio's C++ compiler.**
+## Compatibility
+So far, this code is only known to work in Visual Studio's compiler.
+If you experience any issues, please try compiling and running with Visual Studio.

+Consoles compatible with ANSI escape codes are required for this.

+Windows is required for this program to work.

 ## Controls
 W - Rotate counterclockwise<br>